Audio Fixes for Dell / Compaq / HP Machines

 If you have hardware which does not have functioning sound on initial boot of Skywave Linux, consider doing a persistent USB or full installation where system changes are not lost at shutdown.

-Make note of the cards and subdevices on your system.
+For more in depth troubleshooting, make note of the cards and subdevices on your system.
 In a terminal, enter the command aplay -l.
 Some systems have only one card, 0, while others may have a second card, 1.
 Subdevices are on those cards, and HDMI audio is output is often the first, or 0, subdevice.

 The snd-hda-intel driver should, but often does not, properly configure sound when the computer is made by one if the previously mentioned manufacturers.
 Here is an extensive list of model options for the snd-hda-intel driver:http://lxr.linux.no/linux+v3.2.19/Documentation/sound/alsa/HD-Audio-Models.txt